Nowa Wieś, Mońki County

 Nowa Wieś is a village in the administrative district of Gmina Trzcianne, within Mońki County, Podlaskie Voivodeship, in north-eastern Poland.

+History

-According to the 1921 census, the village was inhabited by 767 people, among whom 762 were Roman Catholic, and 5 Mosaic.
+According to the 1921 census, the village was inhabited by 767 people, among whom 762 were Roman Catholic, and 5 Jewish.
 At the same time, 767 inhabitants declared Polish nationality and 5 Jewish.
 There were 132 residential buildings in the village.

+Four Polish citizens were murdered by Nazi Germany in the village during World War II.